top of page

 of an impersonal corporate entity their practice creates

-to highlight social undercurrents we lack a terminology
+culture to highlight social undercurrents we lack a

-authenticity and artifice and truth and falsity using
+brow” culture, authenticity and artifice and truth and

 From creating shows about fake news for 0-5 year olds to attending the X-Factor auditions as the blood-vomiting ghost of a humiliated contestant, gathering electromagnetic frequencies from remembrance poppy factories to recording public recollections of 9/11, releasing a self-help tape to accompanying apocalyptic pamphlets.
 Consumerism, nationalism, media, technology - misinformation overload is processed through our aural conveyor line, bloody and shrink-wrapped to create new configurations of ceremonial muzak and mystery shopper plays.